rdfjs/data-model-spec/interface-spec.md

 ## Data interfaces

-### Node
+### Term

 **Properties:**

-- `String .value` is refined by each interface which extends Node
+- `String .value` is refined by each interface which extends Term

 TODO: read/write or read-only?

 **Methods:**

-- `.equals(Node other)` returns true if and only if the argument is a) of the same type b) has the same contents (value and, if applicable, type or language)
+- `.equals(Term other)` returns true if and only if the argument is a) of the same type b) has the same contents (value and, if applicable, type or language)

-TODO: to what extent should we use typed signatures (`.equals(Node other)`) versus actual JavaScript signatures (`.equals(other)`).
+TODO: to what extent should we use typed signatures (`.equals(Term other)`) versus actual JavaScript signatures (`.equals(other)`).
 The benefit of typed signatures is that you see the type inline; the drawback is that it is more specific than JavaScript itself.
 For ease of use, JavaScript might be preferred, specifying types in the explanation (or jsdoc-style).

-### IRI extends Node
+### IRI extends Term

 **Properties:**

 - `String .value` the IRI as a string (example: `http://example.org/resource`)

-### BlankNode extends Node
+### BlankNode extends Term

 **Properties:**